Greetings Barrhaven,

 What about the built form of the project?
 Staff did a rigorous engineering analysis of the alternative forms Wilson and I had brought to their attention.
 Ultimately, they found that while mass timber is much faster and cheaper than regular construction for a permanent site, it would still cost nearly a million dollars more per location and take six months longer to build.

-In addition to the reception center(s), staff have taken steps since we first engaged with this issue in July to purchase and convert old unused commercial/community buildings to create more permanent shelter spaces.
+In addition to the reception center(s), staff have taken steps to purchase and convert old unused commercial/community buildings to create more permanent shelter spaces.
 The City will also be investing in an additional 20 homes for programs like Matthew House, which provide much more normal living conditions for refugees.
 An investment in 20 transitional homes may not seem like much, but that translates into support for up to 200 more people.

 Ok!
 That’s a lot of information to digest, and I would know because poor Wilson and I had to try to do so yesterday mere minutes before we went into our virtual town hall on this very subject yesterday.
 A really big thank you to the approximately 425 residents who attended that information session.
 The feedback that you shared was thoughtful, and on target and the event will be shared in a subsequent newsletter once it is available.